woocommerce/google-listings-and-ads/src/Tracking/README.md

     -   `context`: indicate which link is clicked
     -   `href`: link's URL

--   `edit_mc_store_address` - Trigger when edit links are clicked from product feed table
+-   `edit_mc_store_address` - Trigger when store address edit button is clicked.

     - `path`: The path used in the page, e.g. `"/google/settings"`.
-    - `subpath`: The subpath used in the page, e.g. `"/edit-contact-information"`.
+    - `subpath`: The subpath used in the page, e.g. `"/edit-contact-information"` or `undefined` when there is no subpath.

 -   `edit_product_click` - Trigger when edit links are clicked from product feed table